nicholaspung/tracker-desktop/frontend/README.md

 - add line chart to showcase finance balance trends
 - add a time frame for all
 - fix summary for sums, in finance balances summary, it's not filtering the account owner
-- add "required value" display
-- add error flashbar if there's an error
-- add flashbar component for overall app, and make it global

 LATER

 - showcase config to summary and think about how to save the config
 - find out if you can disable scroll in background if modal is open
+- if a required value isn't provided, make it error
+- add a clear all notifications notification like previous app

 DONE